 - A clearly stated main idea that makes clear the essay’s purpose.

 - A complete answer to all parts of the question.

 - Evidence of a full and complete understanding of the topic they have selected.

 - Pertinent, accurate, and cited supporting details from the book or from other sources that are adequate to support the main concept.

 - A properly cited bibliography that includes all of the references used to write their essay.

-HabitatNet is a website designed to enable teachers and students to establish permanent biodiversity monitoring projects around the globe and use telecommunications to communicate their investigations, findings, and questions regarding biodiversity issues and management.
+HabitatNet Field Studies is a website designed to enable teachers and students to establish permanent biodiversity monitoring projects around the globe and use telecommunications to communicate their investigations, findings, and questions regarding biodiversity issues and management.

 Conservation Magazine Teaching Tools contains study resources and discussions to facilitate the use of Conservation Magazine in the classroom.